ammar-tanwar/bloglearnbay/posts/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career.md

 Today’s retail data is exploding at a tremendous speed.
 Retailers are relying on data analysis, to turn insights into profitable margins by developing data-driven plans.
 Owing to the growing volume of data, data scientists are higher in demand.

 Some employees working in the e-commerce and retail industries are quite dissatisfied with their jobs.
 And wish to shift their profession without changing their domain.
 If you’re one of them, then you’re in the right place.
-If you love working with data and have some technical abilities, then[ Data science](https://www.learnbay.co/data-science-course/different-job-roles-after-a-data-science-course/)<span style="text-decoration:underline;"> </span>can be the ideal choice for your career.
+If you love working with data and have some technical abilities, then <a href=" https://blog.learnbay.co/different-job-roles-after-a-data-science-course" target="_blank">Data science</a> <span style="text-decoration:underline;"> </span>can be the ideal choice for your career.

-In this article, we will look at the impact of[ Data Science and Artificial Intelligence](https://www.learnbay.co/data-science-course/data-science-certification-courses/) in the retail and e-commerce industry, the challenges that come while implementing it, career scopes, and how you can get started as a data science professional in the same.
+In this article, we will look at the impact of  <a href="https://www.learnbay.co/data-science-certification-courses" target="_blank">Data Science and Artificial Intelligence</a> in the retail and e-commerce industry, the challenges that come while implementing it, career scopes, and how you can get started as a data science professional in the same.

 _People are still changing how they shop in early 2021, according to a survey from EY, which has been polling customers since the epidemic started.
-That’s about 80% of the people ([Digital Library](http://dl.lib.uom.lk/handle/123/16866))._ 60 percent of people no longer go to stores in person, and 43 percent are shopping more online for things they would have bought in stores before the pandemic.
+That’s about 80% of the people <a href="http://dl.lib.uom.lk/handle/123/16866" target="_blank">Digital Library</a>.
+60 percent of people no longer go to stores in person, and 43 percent are shopping more online for things they would have bought in stores before the pandemic.
 In Covid-19, many people don’t care where they are as long as they can connect to the web. _People spent about $10 billion on e-commerce investments, acquisitions, and partnerships from May to July 2020 (by Kathy Gramling).
 This is about how much money they spent._ A lot of money was spent on logistics to make last-mile options like ghost kitchens and shadow storefronts possible.
 There was also a lot of money spent on AI and blockchain to make more things.
 Let us discuss data science in e-commerce, retail, and supply chain domain.

 _But do you know even after such massive demand so many retail and e-comm employees are losing their jobs?_